halfpintutopia/sudoku/README.md

 ### Python Libraries Used:

+The following libraries were imported:

 - pyfiglet
     - Used to set font, color and size for application title, to make it stand out
 - google.oauth2
     - see [Future Implementations](#future-implementations)
 - gspread
     - see [Future Implementations](#future-implementations)
 - copy
-  - Multiple versions are used for reference during the game and while using the solver
+    - as multiple versions are used for reference during the game and while using the solver
     - for creating deep copies of the grid to create different versions of the grid
         - solved puzzle
         - puzzle the user starts with
         - the updated puzzle that the user fills in
 - random
     - used in recursion when generating a solved Sudoku puzzle
-  - for the numbers in the grid to randomise the
+    - randomly select number 1 - 9
 - termcolor
     - set the color of the numbers in the grid
         - one color for the puzzle
-    - one color for the user input / missing numbers when puzzle has been solved
+        - one color for the user's input and the puzzles solved numbers
 - enum
     - create string enums to prevent typos and make data consistent

 # Remote & Local Development